maohieng/learn_ai/gpu/Practical_session.md

 ```
 We can try to use this file in the machine but new enviroment or on the Windows machine as will discussed later.

-  - Using `conda list --explicit > exports/linux_conda_requirements.txt`, in the format that can be used to recreate the enviroment.
+  3. Using `conda list --explicit > exports/linux_conda_requirements.txt`, in the format that can be used to recreate the enviroment.
-Here is an example in the file:
+Here is an example in the file `linux_conda_requirements.txt`:
 ```
 https://repo.anaconda.com/pkgs/main/linux-64/numpy-2.2.2-py312hc5e2394_0.conda
 https://repo.anaconda.com/pkgs/main/linux-64/numexpr-2.10.1-py312h3c60e43_0.conda